brandherd/QDeblend3D/README.md

 python environment system to create the right environment to run QDeblend3D.
 The steps are the following:

 1. download QDeblend3D from github.com/brandherd/QDeblend3d
-2. create a dedicated conda environmet by calling `bash QDeblend_conda.sh`
+2. create a dedicated conda environmet by calling `source QDeblend_conda.sh`
 3. change the environment with `conda activate QDeb`
-4. run `pip install` or `python setup.py install` to install QDeblend3D into the environment
+4. run `pip install .` or `python setup.py install` to install QDeblend3D into the environment
 5. change into the example directory and call `QDeblend3D HE0949-0122.final.fits.gz

 QDeblend3D is sucessfully installed when the GUI opens.